jbellma/equipment-rental/phase-3/README.md

 To facilitate the user's work when inserting a new rental, the ***NID*** of all existing customers + the ***Identifiers*** of all lifting equipment will be shown previously on the screen as if they were two lists.
 A function will be created to return a list of ***NIDs*** of registered customers and another function to return a list of ***Identifiers*** of all registered lifting equipment.

+Finally, to make it easier for the user to insert a suitable price, the lowest and highest price of the rentals that have already been made for that same lifting equipment will be displayed on the screen, displaying the message "no previous rentals have been made for that equipment” if none exists.

+A function will be created to accurately display all rentals.

+FIGURE NEEDED